sanabils/mediawiki-terraform-automation/README.md

 The terraform destroy command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.

+### Run this module through jenkins
+Create jenkins pipeline using given jenkinsfile and run it with required parameters.

 ### Links

 [MediaWiki Installation](https://www.mediawiki.org/wiki/Manual:Running_MediaWiki_on_Red_Hat_Linux)